Epicodus-Curriculum/intro-full-stack/2_0_git.md

 The `.git` directory is a **Git repository** inside your project.
 It will be able to track changes made in your project.
 A **repository** in English is a place where things may be stored. **Git** uses the term **repository** to refer to where a project is stored.

 We’re not going to explain how `.git` works.
-It’s not essential for us to know in order to use **Git** effectively .
-Just know that deleting  the `.git` **repository** inside your project will delete your project’s history.
+It's not essential for us to know in order to use **Git** effectively .
+Just know that deleting  the `.git` **repository** inside your project will delete your project's history.

 ## 	Git Status

 The `.git` **repository** tracks changes in your project but you have to tell **Git** when to take a snapshot to preserve a record of those changes.
-It’s kinda like how a video game will have a save option but you have to use the save option in order for your progress to be recorded.
+It's kinda like how a video game will have a save option but you have to use the save option in order for your progress to be recorded.

-Let’s learn how **Git** categories change in your project as they happen.
+Let's learn how **Git** categories change in your project as they happen.

 **Git** puts all files in your project into two main categories: **untracked** or **tracked** status. **Tracked** files additionally have **unmodified**, **modified**, or **staged** status.
 A **tracked** file can have more than one additional status.